Poverty in Sri Lanka

 Poverty in Sri Lanka is 24.5% of the population as of 2024, according to World Bank and IMF estimates.
-The World Bank noted that "poverty is expected to gradually decline but remain above 20 percent until 2026."
+The World Bank has noted that in Sri Lanka "poverty is expected to gradually decline but remain above 20 percent until 2026."

-Sri Lanka's life expectancy and literacy rate are nearly on par with those of developed countries, and even top the rankings for the South Asia region.
+Sri Lanka's life expectancy and literacy rate are nearly on par with those of developed countries, and top the rankings for the South Asia region.
 While all these indicate that Sri Lanka should be experiencing a high standard of living, until recently it has only ranked in the medium category of the Human Development Index (HDI).
-This is despite the fact that Sri Lanka has been experiencing moderate growth in its GDP averaging 5.5 per annum between 2006 and 2009.
-One of the reasons is due to its relatively low GDP per capital;.
-The Sri Lankan government has been successful in reducing poverty from 15.2% on 2006 to 8.9% in 2010, urban poverty was reduced from 6.7 to 5.3% while rural poverty was reduced from 15.7 to 9.5%, and the nation has made significant progress towards achieving Millennium Development Goals on eradicating extreme poverty and hunger.
+This is despite the fact that Sri Lanka has been experiencing moderate GDP growth, averaging 5.5 per annum between 2006 and 2009.
+One of the reasons is its relatively low GDP per capital.
+The Sri Lankan government has been successful in reducing poverty from 15.2% in 2006 to 8.9% in 2010, urban poverty was reduced from 6.7 to 5.3% while rural poverty was reduced from 15.7 to 9.5%, and the nation has made significant progress towards achieving Millennium Development Goals on eradicating extreme poverty and hunger.